 With over a billion websites on the web, companies really need to invest in global translations and localization services to stand out.
 Just think about that: more than one billion websites (with unique hostnames) are up and running.
 That means your tech firm or IT service needs to distinguish itself from the competition any way it can.
 And a big part of getting your message out among all of the distractions offered up by the Internet is ensuring that the websites promoting your products and services are tailored for different audiences around the world.
 This is how translation and localization services can help your international business get ahead, and continue to grow.
+But should you choose a local vs. global translation provider?

 When thinking about the global marketplace, it’s important that you understand how global translations and localization differ from one another.
 These distinctions will help you select the right translation agency, usa-based or otherwise.